 Family/Advocate Trainees: Family/Advocate Trainees provide expertise and valuable experience about raising a child with disabilities as well as what it is like to live with a disability.
 Family/ Advocate Trainees participate in weekly seminars and are matched with other trainees to share their expertise.
 Family/ Advocate Trainees are considered Medium-Term Trainees and will complete 40-299 hours of training in one academic year.
-They will complete a modified Individualized Learning Plan to identify activities they will be involved in to fulfill the MTT LEND requirements.
 Family/ Advocate Trainees will attend the orientation meeting and record their time each week.